BehrensG/ETH1HMSR-SMS/README.md

 <h3>LAN eXtensions for Instrumentation (LXI)</h3>

+LAN eXtensions for Instrumentation (LXI) is a standard for connecting and controlling test and measurement instruments via Ethernet.
+It allows for easy integration, remote access, and simplified configuration, enhancing the flexibility and scalability of automated test systems.

 > [!WARNING]
 > This device does not guarantee full compliance with the LXI standard.
 The implementation was based on available documentation and observations of an LXI-compliant device.

 > [!TIP]
 > To use the LXI features the user needs to use a VISA API.
-In the examples below the R&S VISA Tools where uses.
+In the examples below, the R&S VISA Tools where uses.

 <h4><p align="center">Device autodetect with multicast DNS (mDNS).</p></h4>
 <hr>